nguyenngocthanhmai/COSC2658-GroupProject/README.md

 $ mvn install
 ```

-If you are viewing and running Python scripts in `notebooks`, install the required Python packages:
+If you are viewing and running Python scripts in `benchMark`, install the required Python packages:

 ```bash
 $ pip install -r ./requirements.txt